andlo/mycroft-skills-list-gitbook/skills/sleepy-time-skill.blimyj.md

 ---
-description: Plays an audiobook to help you sleep
+description: Plays a local audio file to help you sleep
 ---

 ### _sleepy-time-skill.blimyj_
 ## Description:
-When activated it will play an audiobook to help you sleep.
+When activated it will play a local audio file to help you sleep.
+Automatically pauses when Mycroft is listening or speaking and resumes after Mycroft is done.
+Saves last played position so you can resume without having to remember where you last stopped!
+This is especially useful if you are playing an audiobook.

 ### Platform: